 Spatial audio is the sonic experience in AR where the audio source has a specific position in the virtual space.
 Utilizing the positional tracking of the viewing device, the audio engine will pan and attenuate the audio which gives a very strong sense of location relative to the viewing device.
 For example, if a virtual puppy is yapping directly in front of you in the AR app, you would hear it clearly in both ears.
 But if you move your head or device left, the audio perspective would shift along with the visual, and the puppy’s bark would be heard mostly in your right ear.

 These fundamentals should serve you well as you begin your exploration into creating experiences for 3D.
 Of course nothing beats actually working in 3D.
-Start by signing up for Torch Early Access.
-(We are bringing on testers very quickly!)
+Start by downloading Torch AR today – you'll be prototyping in minutes!

 Thanks to Alysha Naples.